maribraga/pieridae_hostrep/README.md

 # pieridae_hostrep
-Analysis of host repertoire evolution in Pieridae butterflies
+Analysis of host repertoire evolution in Pieridae butterflies.
+See markdown files (.md) for code and results.